Webpage created: April 28, 2021

 Old Town Street ran northwards from the eastern end of Bedford Street, opposite Saint Andrew's Church, to the junction with Duke Street, after which became Tavistock Road.
 The part from Old Town Gate to Tavistock Road was formerly known as Tavistock Street.

-What later became Old Town Street was shown as simply "Old Town" on Benjamin Donn's plan of 1765 (below).
+What later became Old Town Street was shown as simply "Old Town" on Benjamin Donn's plan of 1765 (above).
 It has always been claimed that the name is derived from the fact that the centre of the Town of Plymouth, where it held it's markets, was the area around Saint Andrew's Church.
 The Shambles, or Market, is shown in the middle of the Street and is clearly named as such on Richard Cowl's 1778 Map of Plymouth.

 Old Town Street looking northwards towards Drake's Circus.